 her experience 2-3 orgasms using manual (fingers) play and oral

 sex.
-It fully relaxes her pelvic floor muscles.
-Women enjoy
+That relaxes her pelvic floor muscles, she enjoys

-intercourse more, and have a greater chance of climaxing through
+intercourse more, and has a greater chance of climaxing through

 To send me a Question, Comment or Topic suggestion, please visit

 Until next time.

 ||A step-by-step guide to whole-body lovemaking